yigalul/Amanet/README.md

 There are two main ways to execute the application.<br />
 <br />
   1 - using the terminal:<br />
-      Open the root directory in terminal and run mvn clean test 2 - Using Intellij:<br />
+      Open the root directory in terminal and run mvn clean test<br />
+  2 - Using Intellij:<br />
       Execute the run configuration runner<br />
   <br />